Peltola beats Palin, wins Alaska House special election

 Under ranked voting, ballots are counted in rounds.
 A candidate can win outright with more than 50% of the vote in the first round.
 If no one hits that threshold, the candidate with the fewest votes is eliminated.
 Voters who chose that candidate as their top pick have their votes count for their next choice.
 Rounds continue until two candidates remain, and whoever has the most votes wins.

 In Alaska, voters last backed a Democrat for president in 1964.
 But the state also has a history of rewarding candidates with an independent streak.
-The state has more registered unaffiliated voters than registered Republicans or Democrats combined.
+The number of registered voters not affiliated with a party is greater than the number of registered Republicans or Democrats combined, according to statistics from the Division of Elections.

+The last Democratic member of Alaska's congressional delegation was Mark Begich, Nick Begich's uncle, who served one term and lost his 2014 reelection bid.

+U.S. Sen. Lisa Murkowski, a Republican, said Peltola “has a long track record of public service to our great state” and said she looks forward to Peltola joining the congressional delegation, which also includes Republican U.S. Sen. Dan Sullivan.
+Murkowski and Peltola were in the state Legislature together.